How I Could Just Kill a Man

 "How I Could Just Kill a Man" is the debut single by hip hop group Cypress Hill from their eponymous debut album, Cypress Hill, and was their first major hit in 1991.
 It was released as a double A-side to "The Phuncky Feel One".
 The song was also in the movie Juice (1992).
 It was re-released in 1999 with Spanish lyrics and a new video.
 It is featured as the first track on their greatest hits compilation Greatest Hits from the Bong.
 It was voted number 79 in About.com's Top 100 Rap Songs.
+Along with "The Phuncky Feel One", "How I Could Just Kill a Man" topped the Billboard Year-End Hot Rap Singles of 1992.

 Towards the end of the song (approximately the 3:48 point) someone is heard saying, "All I wanted was a Pepsi".
 This quote is taken from the well-known Suicidal Tendencies song, "Institutionalized".

 In 2001, Cypress Hill included a sequel to the song on their album Stoned Raiders entitled "Here Is Something You Can't Understand", using the same chorus but with new verses from B-Real, Sen Dog and guest Kurupt.